Bhattiaman/Back-End/Day_30 /tutorial.md

 ## Export the file function

-        export the function of other file function from math.js to script.js
-        function

    export the function of other file function from math.js file to  script.js In math.js file use ** module.exports = "" **
    In script.js use ** require("") ** function